Hawky454/checkerboard-exercise/readme.md

 On a new branch called `flashing`, write code to change each tile's color to a new random color every 2 seconds.

-### Bonus: Audio

-Get some audio playing to accompany your trippy visuals, using only JS.
-No editing the HTML!